 Yesterday’s return visit was to view exhibits by artists Adolf Born, Tomas Rajlich, and Radoslav Kratina.
-I had heard of Born but not the other artists.
+I had heard of Born but not the other two artists.
 Although Rajlich is impressive and Katina thought-provoking, Adolf Born’s ink drawings, pastels, and watercolors blew me away!
 The exhibition includes a small studio playing his humorous and entertaining animated films in Czech, which I watched twice!

 Born’s exhibition – A Unique World – focuses on a “cross-section” of his art:

 - Color lithographs from Born’s 1960s experimentation with expression, composition, and “raw playfulness”

 - Pastels and watercolors documenting his imagination and “courageous work with color”

 - Indian ink drawings of his travels “capturing his specific Born-like humor”

 “Art is one more step towards creating one’s own magical world.
 A unrepeatable world filled with secrecy, extracts of dreams, maybe a bit of hidden terror…”